 △ October 2015, Syrian refugees in a refugee camp in Kos, Greece, are in despair.

-In 2019, 1% of the world's population or 79.5 million people were living as refugees.
+In 2019, 1% of the world's population, or 79.5 million people were living as refugees.
 Every two seconds, a person becomes a refugee fleeing from war and violence.
 Even at this moment, a person is losing hope.

 The number of refugees worldwide has doubled compared to 2010.
-During the last ten years since 2010, 100 million people sought protection within their country or from another country after leaving their homes due to threat to their safety.
+During the last ten years since 2010, 100 million people sought protection within their country or from another country after leaving their homes due to threats to their safety.

 More than half of all refugees are children and adolescents.
 Some were forced to leave their hometowns along with their parents, but others became refugees themselves to escape the threats posed to them.
 Every year, about 10,000 children and adolescents leave in search of safety by themselves.
-In many cases, they also become orphaned refugees after being separated with their parents during their refugee life.
+In many cases, they also become orphaned refugees after being separated from their parents during their refugee life.

 Life-threatening journey of refugees